jberet/jberet-user-guide/read_and_write_csv_data/README.md

 jberet-support delegates most of the CSV data read, write and processing to [supercsv](http://supercsv.sourceforge.net/), and therefore the configuration of `csvItemReader` and `csvItemWriter` mirrors that of supercsv.

-Another option for dealing with CSV data is to use write batch reader, processor or writer in script languages, which may have built-in support or libraries for CSV data format.
+Other options for dealing with CSV data:
+* write batch reader, processor or writer in script languages, which may have built-in support or libraries for CSV data format.
 For more details, refer to chapter Develop Batch Artifacts in Script Languages.
+* use `beanIOItemReader` and `beanIOItemWriter`, which handles common data formats such as CSV, XML, JSON.
+See Chapter BeanIO ItemReader and ItemWriter for details.

 ##Configure `csvItemReader` and `csvItemWriter` in job xml
 The following is a sample job xml that references `csvItemReader` and `csvItemWriter` to read and write CSV data.
 Each batch property will be explained in the next section.
 Javadoc of [CsvItemReader](http://docs.jboss.org/jberet/latest/javadoc/jberet-support/org/jberet/support/io/CsvItemReader.html) and [CsvItemWriter](http://docs.jboss.org/jberet/latest/javadoc/jberet-support/org/jberet/support/io/BeanIOItemWriter.html) also contains details for each batch configuration property.